ansys/pyansys-geometry/doc/source/examples.rst

 Examples
 ########

-These examples demonstrate the beahvior and usage of PyGeometry.
+These examples demonstrate the behavior and usage of PyGeometry.

 Math and sketch examples
 ------------------------